UMassCDS/SS_CNN_GRL/README.md

 ```
 - **Raw Matlab** experiment files can be download as [raw_matlab.zip](https://figshare.com/s/3ea3c27706a7aab3d01c).
 It should be unzipped into 'SSF_CNN_GRL/raw_data/raw_matlab' folder.

+## containment
+This repository contains:
+- **SSF_CNN_GRL/Data_Processing** codes generate labeled input dataset and split into 3 subsets.
+    * Convert and crop raw .mat into appropriately-sized .npy input files
+    * Calculate KE label for each input
+    * Split data into train:eval:test based on specified criteria

+- **SSF_CNN_GRL/Model/Train** codes utilize KerasDataGenerator and KerasImageAugmentation to feed appropriated augmented data for trainining.
+The CNN's weights are adjusted solely based on Training Dataset.
+However, we select 'best_model' based on the performance of the Evaluation dataset.

+- **SSF_CNN_GRL/Model/Evaluate**  codes apply the 'best_model' on unseen data (Evaluation Dataset and Test Dataset) to predict KE, as well as reaffirm its ability to accurately predict Train Dataset.

 ## Run
 - Run **SSF_CNN_GRL/Data_Processing.ipynb** to process raw matlab into ready-to-use .npy input files (labeled).
 	* Cropped .npy files with label embeded in file names saved in 'SSF_CNN_GRL/processed_input_data/slice_npy' folder